-- 2. Request for approval of a resolution concurring with the provisions of A Brownfield Redevelopment Authority for the village of Bloomfield Project. - 3.
-Request for approval of the Hold Harmless Agreement. - 4.
-Request for approval of 2016 Development Agreement Between City of Pontiac and Bloomfield Village Owner, LLC Regarding Village at Bloomfield Park. - 5.
-Request for approval of the first reading of An Ordinance to amend various sections of Chapter 22, Article VII of the City of Pontiac Code or Ordinances. - 6.
-Request for approval of the first reading of An Ordinance to amend various sections of Article 22, Section 22-3 of the City of Pontiac Code Or Ordinances. - 7.
+- 3. Request for approval of a resolution concurring with the provisions of a Brownfield Redevelopment Authority for the village of Bloomfield Project. - 4.
+Request for approval of the Hold Harmless Agreement. - 5.
+Request for ratification of 2016 Development Agreement between City of Pontiac and Bloomfield Village Owner, LLC Regarding Village at Bloomfield Park. - 6.
+Request for approval of the first reading of An Ordinance to amend various sections of Chapter 22, Article VII of the City of Pontiac Code or Ordinances. - 7.
+Request for approval of the first reading of An Ordinance to amend various sections of Article 22, Section 22-3 of the City of Pontiac Code Or Ordinances. - 8.
 Request for approval of the first reading of An Ordinance to amend Chapter 86, Article VI.
-Section 86-223 of the City of Pontiac Code or Ordinances. - 8.
-Request for approval of the first reading of An Ordinance to amend various sections of Chapter 22, Article VI of the City of Pontiac Code or Ordinances.
+Section 86-223 of the City of Pontiac Code or Ordinances. - 9.
+Request for approval of the first reading of An Ordinance to amend various sections of Chapter 22, Article VI of the City of Pontiac Code or Ordinances. - 10.
+Request for Public Hearing of Release of Interest in Property - 11.
+Request for Public Hearing of the Sale of Vacant Land Parcel 14-28-380-035. - 12.
+Request for Public Hearing of the Sale of Vacant Land Parcel 14-29-130-011.